lincolnpoh/github-learning-repo/README.md

 'git commit -a -m "[Insert message]"': This command is a shortcut for the combination of "git add ." and 'git commit -m "[Insert message]"'.

+"git remote -v": This will return the current info of the remote repo (in this case, GitHub) that we are working with.
+If Null, it will return nothing.

+"git remote show origin": This will show even more information like branches, etc, within the origin, of the remote Git (in this case, GitHub).

+"git remote add origin [Insert https for remote .git which can be found in GitHub here]": This command will add a remote https to the current git for us to work with git remotely via GitHub.
+The origin here refers to the name of our remote repository (this is different from the https), which typically has a name of origin, which is ALSO the main source of truth for our code.

+"git push [Insert name of remote repo.
+Eg: origin] [Insert branch we want to push to.
+Eg: master] [-u: This flag will set our specified repo name to upstream remote in the git config file] ": Take local repostitory and upload it/ sync to the remote repository (in this case, GitHub).
+Without push command, source code will only be commited to the local git repository.
+In other words, we can think of push as the remote version of commit.
+Take note that we should add in the "-u" flag when the remote repository is the final source of truth.

 -----------------
 --Git knowledge--